oneapi-src/oneDNN/rfcs/20240718-synthetic-benchmark/README.md

 This should create a locally interactive 3D plot (even during data collection) of the memory throughput of `1xkxn` memory bound int4 and int8 GEMM workloads.
-Once data collection is complete, there should be a plot like the following collected on an Arc GPU:
+Once data collection is complete, there should be a plot like the following collected on an Flex Series GPU:

 ![image](Arc_u4_vs_s8_1xkxn_GEMM.png)